Fotografiska chef plating foodPhoto author: Peeter Järvelaid

 First founded in 1980 as a German-language wine magazine in Austria, Falstaff International launched in 2021 as a hedonistic lifestyle publisher featuring a hotel guide, restaurant guide, and various drinks guides.
 Falstaff Nordic is the most recent geographical expansion of the publishing house, replacing the White Guide Nordic, which published Estonian restaurant recommendations for the past seven years.

 While the restaurant rating system is similar to that of the White Guide — both rate restaurants on a 100-point system — Falstaff stands out as it has a team of Falstaff Club members and professional reviewers.
-These people have a lifestyle where they often visit restaurants and hotels.
+These individuals have a lifestyle that often involves frequent visits to restaurants and hotels.
 The final score is the average of the scores given by all the reviewers.
 A maximum of 50 points can be awarded for food, 20 for service, 20 for drinks, and 10 for ambience.

 Get inspired